jantimon/html-webpack-plugin/README.md

      </html>
      ```

   - `htmlWebpackPlugin.files`: direct access to the files used during the compilation.
+The `entries` property contains a mapping of entry names to the list of generated bundles required by that entry.

     ```typescript
     publicPath: string;